IBM/aspera-cli/docs/README.erb.md

 ### Configuration file

-On the first execution of <%=tool%>, an empty configuration file is created in the configuration folder.
+On the first execution of <%=tool%>, an empty configuration file is created in the configuration folder (`<%=cmd%> conf folder`).
-Nevertheless, there is no mandatory information required in this file, the use of it is optional as any option can be provided on the command line.
+There is no mandatory information required in this file.
+The use of it is optional as any option can be provided on the command line.

-Although the file is a standard YAML file, <%=tool%> provides commands to read and modify it using the `config` command.
+Although the file is a standard `YAML` file, <%=tool%> provides commands to read and modify it using the `config` command.

 All options for <%=tool%> can be set on command line, or by env vars, or using [Option Preset](#option-preset) in the configuration file.

 A configuration file provides a way to define default values, especially for authentication options, thus avoiding to always having to specify those options on the command line.

-The default configuration file is: `$HOME/.aspera/<%=cmd%>/config.yaml` (this can be overridden with option `--config-file=path` or equivalent env var).
+The default configuration file is: `$HOME/.aspera/<%=cmd%>/config.yaml` (this can be overridden with option `--config-file=path` or its env var).

-The configuration file is simply a catalog of pre-defined lists of options, called: [Option Preset](#option-preset).
-Then, instead of specifying some common options on the command line (e.g. address, credentials), it is possible to invoke the ones of a [Option Preset](#option-preset) (e.g. `mypreset`) using the option: `-Pmypreset` or `--preset=mypreset`.
+The configuration file is a catalog of named lists of options, called: [Option Preset](#option-preset).
+Then, instead of specifying some common options on the command line (e.g. address, credentials), it is possible to invoke the ones of a [Option Preset](#option-preset) (e.g. `mypreset`) using the option `preset`: `--preset=mypreset` or its shortcut: `-Pmypreset`.

 #### Option Preset

-A [Option Preset](#option-preset) is simply a collection of options and their associated values in a named section in the configuration file.
+A [Option Preset](#option-preset) is a collection of options and their associated values in a named section in the configuration file.

 A named [Option Preset](#option-preset) can be modified directly using <%=tool%>, which will update the configuration file :